 Rice

-Rice is a major crop almost on the entire planet.
+Rice is a major crop almost in the entire world.
 Its seeds are best suited to grow in hot and humid climates in temperatures ranging from 21 ℃ to 37 ℃.
 It is a Kharif crop in India.
-West Bengal, Uttar Pradesh, Punjab, and Orissa are the largest rice-producing states.
+West Bengal, Uttar Pradesh, Punjab, Andhra Pradesh, and Odisha are the largest rice-producing states of India.

 Maize